 Purpose of the project and background

-The purpose of this protocol is to clearly set out the aims, objectives and commitments of the Research Prioritisation Project “How can we best provide sustainable care and support to help older people live happier and more fulfilling lives?”
+The purpose of this protocol is to clearly set out the aims, objectives and commitments of the Research Prioritisation Project What matters most in developing family support services in Wales?

-The project is being run by Health and Care Research Wales and Social Care Wales in association with the James Lind Alliance (JLA).
+The project is being run by Social Care Wales and Health and Care Research Wales in association with the James Lind Alliance (JLA).
 Whilst the project is not following the full JLA Priority Setting Partnership (PSP) process, it will be mindful of the fundamental principles, including that of fairness and transparency.
-The Working Group will review the Protocol regularly and any updated version will be sent to the JLA and published on its website.
+The Working Group will review the Protocol regularly and any updated versions will be sent to the JLA and published on its website.

 Health and Care Research Wales (HCRW) is a national, multi-faceted, virtual organisation funded and overseen by the Welsh Government’s Research and Development Division in the Population Health Directorate.
 It provides an infrastructure to support and increase capacity in research and development across health and social care areas, runs a range of responsive funding schemes and manages the NHS R&D funding allocation. https://www.healthandcareresearch.gov.wales/